 Sentinels of the Multiverse the Video Game is a direct port by Handelabra Games of the excellent Sentinels of the Multiverse card game.
 Sentinels of the Multiverse the Video Game is a digital card game in which player(s) will be taking on the role of a team of up to 5 superheroes in an attempt to thwart one of the game's Villain.
 Players will need to coordinate the efforts of the chosen Heroes in an attempt to bring the chosen Villain to justice while avoiding potential hazards imposed by the Environment in which the battle takes place.

-A note on difficulty: Sentinels of the Multiverse is challenging enough to stay interesting yet rarely feels frustrating.
-The number of Heroes and difficulty of the Villains can be adjusted in order to tailor the challenge to player skill level, allowing the game to remain a fun challenge even for veteran players of the card game.
+Sentinels of the Multiverse offers cooperative play but only in a local, hot-seat mode.
+There is currently no online multiplayer included.
+This is unfortunate as Sentinels of the Multiverse shines as a cooperative experience.
+The game is challenging enough to stay interesting, yet it rarely feels frustrating.
+The number of Heroes and difficulty of the Villains can be adjusted in order to tailor the challenge to the player's skill level, allowing the game to remain a fun challenge even for veteran players of the card game.

-A note on “chrome”: The interface is easy to use, the game is stable and runs smoothly and the graphics and presentation are very good.
+The interface is easy to use, the game is stable and runs smoothly, and the graphics and presentation are very good.
 The art and theme of the card game translate very well to the computer screen.
-The music and sound effects enhance the theme and the ability to unlock alternate versions of some of the Heroes and Villains is a fun and welcome feature.
+The music and sound effects enhance the theme, and the ability to unlock alternate versions of some of the Heroes and Villains is a fun and welcome feature.

-Sentinels of the Multiverse the Video Game is a great port of the card game.
-The lack of online multiplayer is unfortunate but the game still offers a fun experience.
-I would recommend this version to anyone who is interested in Sentinels of the Multiverse but doesn't have a game group to play with in person regularly and I would also recommend it to veteran players of Sentinels of the Multiverse who want another fun way to experience the game.
-The game captures the feel and fun of the card game and pairs it with slick production values and an easy to use interface.
+Sentinels of the Multiverse the Video Game, is a great port of the card game.
+The lack of online multiplayer is unfortunate, but the game still offers a fun experience.
+I would recommend this version to anyone who is interested in Sentinels of the Multiverse but doesn't have a game group to play with in person regularly, and I would also recommend it to veteran players of Sentinels of the Multiverse who want another fun way to experience the game.
+The game captures the feel and fun of the card game and pairs it with slick production values and an easy-to-use interface.